Go to Reviews.org US Edition

 There are so many virtual private network (VPN) services competing for your interest and, honestly, the best ones are mostly similar, that it starts to boil down to one or two things that set them apart.
 For NordVPN, it’s the user-friendliness stick by which all other VPNs are measured.
 For Hotspot Shield, it’s all about speed.
 And for Surfshark VPN, it’s the number of devices you can use.

 On face value, Surfshark scores easy points on the payment front because it offers Australian pricing, which tends to mean no surprise fees nor mental gymnastics figuring out how much you’re actually paying.
 The thing is, when I bought my Surfshark VPN subscription for this review, the Australian prices offered were converted back to US currency and, subsequently, weren’t as cheap.
-According to my bank account, I paid $89.09 all up for the two-year subscription instead of the advertised $76.53 price, which feels misleading.
+According to my bank account, I paid $89.09 all up for the two-year subscription instead of the advertised $76.53 price (Note: pricing reflects when this review was revisited in early 2022), which feels misleading.
 To add to the concern, this plan was listed as one year when it should be two (even though Surfshark wasn’t offering an annual plan at the time of updating this review).

 As is the VPN trend, the more you pay, the better the monthly value, even if you are stung with the full upfront cost.
 Surfshark’s monthly pricing is towards the high side, beaten only by CyberGhost in the VPNs we’ve tested on the site, but the advertised price for the two-year plan is one of the best in terms of value.